Nora D. King authors this post.

 Here are some dangers to be aware of:

-- It is possible that you may get lost.
+- You may get lost.

 - Your supplies may be insufficient.